 Approximately 9 out of 10 of these startups shut down within the first five years of inception.
 Have you wondered why innovative ideas fail to turn into successful businesses?

 Why do startups fail?

 - Over-engineering the minimum viable product

 - Not pivoting at the right time, and

 - Lack of alignment between teams towards the vision.

-Most of the time, founders tend to get defocused and stray from their path too often, burning too much cash in the process and bury their startups.
+Most of the time, founders tend to get distracted and stray from their path too often, burning too much cash in the process and bury their startups.
 This is why startups need OKRs.
-We’ve already documented the OKR Payoffs, as advocated by John Doerr extensively – here’s a brief rundown of the benefits of OKRs:
+We’ve already documented the OKR payoffs, as advocated by John Doerr extensively – here’s a brief rundown of the benefits of OKRs:

 Discipline is the bridge between goals and accomplishment.

 As Steve Blank, the founder of the famous Lean Startup movement started, “Startups are not miniature versions of established large companies”.
 While large companies execute with proven business models, startups are in search of their own business models.
 Most startups fail because they do not find the right business model.
 In other words, they could not find the product/market fit and could not find enough paying customers.